eduarbo/resume/README.md

 - Developed **Trello Power-Ups** for [Bitbucket](https://support.atlassian.com/trello/docs/using-the-bitbucket-power-up/), [JIRA](https://trello.com/power-ups/586be36326cc4c7e9f70beb3) and [Confluence](https://trello.com/power-ups/586be37142f94dc0871fbcbb) using **JavaScript**, **SCSS**, and **Webpack** to attach branches, commits, and pull requests to cards and provide real-time status updates
 - Assisted in developing a video collaboration Power-Up using **React** and **OneSignal** for push notifications, powered by the **Atlassian Video Service**
 - Worked with **Atlassian Connect Express** to streamline the process of creating Atlassian products
+- Used **Atlassian Connect Express** to simplify and accelerate the development of Atlassian integrations

 ### Encora Labs